-As well as acknowledging your injury, car accident compensation claims can reimburse you for the cost of reasonable medical expenses, prescriptions, travel costs, loss of income while you’re recovering and, if you are unable to work in the future, predicted loss of your income and pension.
-In some instances, you may also be able to claim for the cost of psychological damages, for example, if you need counselling to overcome your fear of travelling by bus if you were involved in a bus accident.
+As well as acknowledging your injury, car accident compensation claims can reimburse you for the cost of reasonable medical expenses, prescriptions, travel costs, loss of income while you’re recovering and, if you are unable to work in the future, future loss of your income and pension.
+In some instances, you may also be able to claim for psychological damages.
+For example, if you need counselling to overcome your fear of travelling by bus if you were had an accident on a bus.

-Compensation is normally paid by the other party’s insurance company.
-They naturally want to avoid paying any more than they have to and will take advantage of your lack of knowledge of this specialist area of law.
-Having an experienced personal injury solicitor on your side – one who has a proven track record in obtaining the maximum amount of compensation for their clients who have been hurt in a car accident – will ensure you receive the money to which you are entitled.
+The other party’s insurance company usually pays compensation.
+They naturally want to avoid paying any more than they have to.
+Therefore, they will take advantage of your lack of knowledge of this specialist area of law.
+Having an experienced personal injury solicitor on your side will ensure you receive the help you need.

 The most recent figures from the DVLA estimates there are 1.4 million uninsured drivers on British roads who cause around 26,500 car accident injuries and 130 fatalities every year.
-You can still claim if you were injured by an uninsured driver as the Motor Insurers’ Bureau (MIB) has funds available to compensate innocent victims of an accident caused by an uninsured or untraceable driver.
-If this has happened to you, talk to one of our expert advisors to find out more about your options.
+You can still claim if an uninsured driver hits you through the Motor Insurers’ Bureau (MIB).
+The MIB has funds available to compensate innocent victims of an accident caused by an uninsured or untraceable driver.
+If this happens to you, talk to one of our expert advisors to find out more about your options.

 How to Claim Car Accident Compensation

-The first step to making successful road traffic accident claims is to contact The Compensation Experts.
-We will talk to you about your circumstances, finding out more about the type of injuries you have sustained and about the car crash which caused them.
-We will answer any questions you have about how the process works before matching you with a personal injury lawyer who is best placed to help with your claim.
+The first step to making a claim is to contact The Compensation Experts.
+We will talk to you about your circumstances, find out more about your injuries and about the accident.
+We will answer any questions you have about how the process works.
+Then we will match you with a personal injury lawyer who is best to help with your claim.

-Your medical notes may be enough to demonstrate the nature and extent of your injuries adequately, but if not, your lawyer will arrange for you to be assessed by an independent medical expert to help give substance to your claim.
+Your medical notes may be enough to demonstrate the nature and extent of your injuries adequately.
+If not, your lawyer will arrange for you to be assessed by an independent medical expert.
+This will help add substance to your claim.
 As the claimant, it is your responsibility to show that another party was responsible for the accident.
-To do this your solicitor will require a body of evidence including items like:
+To do this your solicitor will require evidence including

-- Photographs of damage to your vehicle, if you were in one, and the damage to the responsible driver’s vehicle.
+- Photographs of damage to your vehicle, if you were in one.
+Also photographs of the damage to the other vehicle.

-- Reports from emergency services who may have responded to the call for help after the accident.
+- Reports from emergency services who responded to the call after the accident.

-- Statements from witnesses who saw or heard your accident, or who may have suffered a similar accident at the same location on a different occasion.
+- Statements from witnesses who saw or heard your accident.

-- Receipts and evidence of any financial expenses you have incurred such as private medical treatment like x-rays or physiotherapy, and prescriptions.
+- Receipts and evidence of any financial expenses you have incurred.
+These include private medical treatment and prescriptions.

 - Personal notes.
-Start keeping a daily journal from as soon after the accident as possible and record any information relating to the aftermath like your physical and mental condition that day, any expenses, and details of changes or struggles you have endured thanks to your injury.
+Start keeping a daily journal from as soon after the accident as possible and record any information relating to the aftermath.
+This includes your physical and mental condition that day, any expenses, and details of changes or struggles you have had due to your injury.

-When your lawyer is confident they have amassed a strong claim, they will write to the party (the defendant) you believe to be responsible requesting they admit liability and pay you damages.
-The defendant has 21 days to acknowledge receipt of your request in writing, and an additional three months from the date of this acknowledgement to respond to you in full.
-If they do not reply in these time frames, your lawyer may recommend you submit the request to a court to enforce their legal requirement to do so.
+When your lawyer is confident they have amassed a strong claim, they will write to the party (the defendant) you believe to be responsible.
+They will request they admit liability and pay you damages.
+The defendant has 21 days to acknowledge receipt of your request in writing, and three months from the date of this acknowledgement to respond to you in full.
+If they do not reply, your lawyer may recommend you submit the request to a court.

 Average Car Accident Compensation Payments

-While we are unable to advise exactly how much compensation you will receive, especially at the start of your claim investigation, we can give you an indication of approximate amounts based on figures determined by the Judicial Studies Board (JSB) and recent RTA compensation claims.
+While we are unable to advise exactly how much compensation you will receive, especially at the start of your claim investigation, we can give you an indication of approximate amounts.
+These are based on figures determined by the Judicial Studies Board (JSB) and recent RTA compensation claims.